PyChina/weekly/content/importpython/issue-008.md

 - [Building Web Applications with Django and AngularJS](https://thinkster.io/brewer/angular-django-tutorial/)  »

-This tutorial you will build a simplified Google+ clone called “Not Google Plus” with Django and AngularJS.
+This tutorial you will build a simplified Google+ clone called "Not Google Plus" with Django and AngularJS.

 - [A Python Toolbox](http://blog.bfontaine.net/2014/11/11/a-python-toolbox/) »

-"In this post I’ll share some tools I use to ease and speed-up my workflow, either in the Python code or in the development environment."
+"In this post I'll share some tools I use to ease and speed-up my workflow, either in the Python code or in the development environment."

 - [Supervised Learning: Support Vector Machines](http://nbviewer.ipython.org/github/fonnesbeck/Bios366/blob/master/notebooks/Section6_4-Support-Vector-Machines.ipynb)  »